Getting Started

 • Logo — Optional product icon

-You can also add optional support links:
+You can also add optional support and community links:

 • Support email